-This past weekend, over Easter, I decided to attempt a 3 course meal for my friends.
+This past weekend, over Easter, I decided to attempt a 3 course meal for my friends, I decided to get Fall Into The Joy Of Cooking With A Smile, I really love it!
 It was an interesting experience to say the least.
 Sourcing the right ingredients was frustrating and confusing.
 For the most part, it was simple.
 I was using ingredients I was familiar with, but there were a couple things that I wanted that I had never used before.

 I originally wanted to make a brisket.
 I love brisket and the tender flakiness of the meat.
 Plus it would be easy to make.
 Just simmer it for a couple of hours to develop the flavour and its done.
 But it was nearly impossible to find the cut.
 I asked a few of the stalls at the big central market and they either didn’t understand what I wanted or just laughed at me.
 One told me they only sold the back of the cow which I guess is fair enough.
 That is where the money is.
 But that makes me wonder, what do they do with those parts of the cow?